kubewarden/docs/src/quick-start.md

 This is a quick overview of the attributes of the `AdmissionPolicy` resource:

-* `module`: this is the location of the Chimera policy, several schemas are supported.
+* `module`: this is the location of the Kubewarden policy, several schemas are supported.
   * `registry`: download from an [OCI artifacts](https://github.com/opencontainers/artifacts) compliant container registry